thubregtsen/qhack/README.md

 Here we share code to run the numeric experiments and generate the figures for our paper on [trainable quantum embedding kernels (QEKs)](https://arxiv.org/).

+_All following descriptions refer to the `paper/` subdirectory._ In the subdirectory `submission/` you can find our hackathon submission to qhack 2021.

 ### How to use this repository
 Install the `requirements.txt` using pip in order to execute all notebooks:
 ```